 3.06 Solicitation of Written Ballots

-needed to meet the quorum requirement, with respect to ballots other than for election of directors, state the percentage of approvals necessary to pass the measure or measures, and specify the time by with the ballot must be received in order to be counted.
-Each ballot so distributed shall set forth the proposed action, provide the members an opportunity to specify approval or disapproval of each proposal, and provide a reasonable time in which to return the ballot to the corporation.
+All solicitations of votes by written ballot shall set forth the proposed action, provide the members an opportunity to specify approval or disapproval of each proposal, and provide a specific time by which to return the ballot to the corporation.
 In any election of directors, a written ballot that a member marks “abstain” or otherwise marks in any manner indicating that authority to vote is withheld may not be voted for or against the election of a director.

 3.07 Voting by Proxy and Cumulative Voting

 There shall be no voting by proxy and no cumulative voting in any matter requiring a vote of the members.

 The affairs of the corporation shall be managed by its Board of Directors.